 Addressable Market

-The total addressable market for apples is an important consideration for general presentations.
-Understanding the realistic addressable market for specific harvest automation technologies is equally important, as it will help companies to realistically set pricing and identify opportunities for revenue.
-Knowing the total production of apples and the GDP of said production on a global and geographic basis can help investors make informed decisions about where to invest, as well as inform strategic decisions about where to enter the market.
+The total addressable market for apples is an important consideration for general presentations as well as for specific technologies, as this will help companies realistically set pricing and identify opportunities for revenue.
+Knowing the total production of apples and the value of that production on a global and geographic basis can help investors make informed decisions about where to invest, as well as inform strategic decisions about where to enter the market.

-While apples are worth globally about ~80B, this figure is representative of the sales value of apples produced, not the costs of production.
-While there is value in understanding the number of apples picked/harvested per year by region (state/country), by apple type (red delicious, honey crisp, etc.) and the total dollar value of apples in retail and good service, the true addressable market for harvest automation technologies will be proportional to the amount spent on harvest labor.
+While global apple production is currently worth over $100 billion, this figure is representative of the sales value of apples produced, not the costs of production.
+While there is value in understanding the number of apples picked/harvested per year by region (state/country), by apple type (red delicious, honey crisp, etc.) and the total dollar value of apples in retail and good service, the true addressable market for apple harvest and management technologies will be approximately equal to the cost of labor needed to manage and harvest apples.
+So to determine the value of a specific technology to the apple sector, it’s necessary to understand the costs associated with apple production.

 To better understand the above figures and accurately extrapolate the value of a specific technology, it’s critical to understand crop budgets.
-Farms rely upon budgets (see below) to make profits, and understanding where a technical solution can create savings within the operating budget and/or additional profit for the farm operation is going to be critical to realistically sizing the market.
+By understanding a farms financial landscape, companies can better understand where a technical solution can create savings within the operating budget, or where additional profit for the farm operation might be earned.
+These two factors are critical to realistically sizing the market for apple production technologies.

 Grower Challenges

-Apple growers today get paid based on fruit size and color (not on flavor!)
-This is important to understand because it is the number one driver behind the design and development of the apple orchard and places further emphasis on why the below are important to the farmer.
+The price that apple growers receive today is based on a number of factors, including fruit quality, size, and color.
+Optimizing the quality of apples, then, is the number one driver behind the design and development of the apple orchard and places further emphasis on why the below are important to the farmer.
 All of the activities should be looked at to help understand the how and the why different technology elements fit within the broader production system.

 - Apple pruning is important because it promotes healthy growth, improves fruit quality and quantity, prevents pests and diseases, and allows for proper air circulation and light penetration.